ionzero/vouchsafe/vouchsafe-specification.md

   `"all"` MUST NOT be used when revoking attestation tokens.
 * Revocations MUST be content-addressed: `vch_iss` and `vch_sum` MUST match exactly those of the revocation target.
 * Revocation does not modify or overwrite the target token; it removes the revoker's assertion from trust evaluation.
+* A Revocation token MUST NOT include an `exp` claim.
+Revocations take effect immediately and are permanent.
+* A revocation token MUST only revoke tokens whose `iss` value exactly matches the revocation token’s own `iss` value.
+A principal may only retract its own previous statements.
 * Revocation tokens MUST NOT include an `exp` claim.
 Revocations take effect immediately and are permanent.
 * If `nbf` is present, the revocation MUST NOT be considered until that time.
 * Additional claims SHOULD NOT be added to revocation tokens.